CoinFabrik/web3-grant/vulnerabilities/examples/integer-overflow-or-underflow/README.md

 }
 ```

-This contract stores a single value of type `u8` and provides three functions
+The above contract stores a single value of type `u8` and provides three
+functions allowing interaction with the single value.
-for interacting with it.
-The `add` function allows users to add a specified
+The `add()` function allows users to add a specified amount to the stored value,
-amount to the stored value, the `sub` function allows users to substract a
+the `sub()` function allows users to substract a specified amount, while the
-specified amount, while the `get` function allows users to retrieve the current
+`get()` function allows users to retrieve the current value.
-value.

-However, this contract is vulnerable to an integer overflow attack if a user
+This contract is vulnerable to an integer overflow attack that may be exercised
-tries to add a value that exceeds the maximum value that can be stored in an
+if a user adds a value that exceeds the maximum value that can be stored in an
-`u8` variable.
-If the result of the addition operation overflows the available
+`u8` variable, then the addition operation overflows the variable and the value
-memory allocated to the variable, the value will wrap around to zero,
-potentially leading to unexpected behavior.
+wraps to zero (ignoring the carry), potentially leading to unexpected behavior.

 This vulnerability is **only** present if overflow and underflow checks are
 disabled at the time of compilation.
 We can disable it by adding to the